Druiz45/Druiz45/README.md

 ## Habilidades:

-- :html5: HTML
+- HTML
-- :css3: CSS
+- CSS
-- :javascript: JavaScript
+- JavaScript
-- :php: PHP
+- PHP
-- :coffee: Java
+- Java
-- :database: SQL
+- SQL
-- :mysql: MySQL
+- MySQL
-- :laravel: Laravel
+- Laravel

 <!--
 **Druiz45/Druiz45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.